 Food sources: Calf liver, oysters, beef, lamb, venison, sesame seeds, pumpkin seeds, yogurt, turkey, green peas, shrimp.
-Zinc can be damaged by cooking so it is important to eat some foods high in zinc in their raw forms.
+Zinc can be damaged by cooking, so it is important to eat some foods high in zinc in their raw forms.

-Essential Fatty Acids: Omega-3 acids have been shown to help fertility by helping to regulate hormones in the body, increase cervical mucous, promote ovulation and overall improve the quality of the uterus by increasing the blood flow to the reproductive organs.
+Essential Fatty Acids: Omega-3 acids have been shown to help fertility by helping to regulate hormones in the body, increase cervical mucus, promote ovulation and overall improve the quality of the uterus by increasing the blood flow to the reproductive organs.

 Omega-3 fats also contain two acids that are crucial to good health: DHA and EPA.
 These two acids have been shown to help many forms of disease.
 Low levels of DHA have been linked to depression and other mental health issues.
-During pregnancy, a lack of DHA may be associated with premature birth, low birth weight and hyperactivity in children.
+During pregnancy, a lack of DHA may be associated with premature birth, low birth weight, and hyperactivity in children.